Sarnaism: History

 The socio-political movements that emerged among the tribal communities of the Chota Nagpur region in the late nineteenth century, such as the Birsa Munda movement, the Tana Bhagat movement, and the Dupub movement, shaped a collective tribal consciousness.
 Though their primary focus was on autonomy in response to colonial expansion, these movements also addressed the preservation of ancestral practices and belief systems by resisting external religious influences.
-This period laid the foundation for ethno religious identity among tribals, with emerging expressions such as Marangburu practices and Kherwarism among the Santal, Dupub faith among the Ho, early articulation of Sarna and Birsaite path among the Mundas.
+This period laid the foundation for ethno religious identity among tribals, with emerging expressions such as Marangburu practices and Kherwarism among the Santal, Dupub faith among the Ho, early articulation of Sarna and Birsaite path among the Oraons and Mundas.

+Ethnic religious affiliation in Jharkhand, 1901–2011.